What are the signs and symptoms of anger management problems?

 - Cycles of bad behaviour which may be affecting relationships

 If you struggle to control your anger then you may often misunderstand constructive criticism as a challenge to your authority or capability, and this can then trigger confrontational behaviour.
 Over generalising, for example stating: “You’re never there for me” is quite a common behaviour if you or someone that you know is struggling with controlling anger.
 Obsessing about how things ‘should’ be and predicting or jumping to conclusions about others’ behaviour is also something that should be taken into consideration, as well as blaming others for negative situations when problems arise that may not be their fault.

 Treatment for anger management

 With anger management, each case requires careful evaluation and assessment.
 Underlying mental health difficulties need to be identified and treated, whilst interpersonal difficulties may need to be addressed and alcohol or substance use will need to be tackled.

-Priory has been helping to treat people with anger issues for many years.
-We know that everyone's situation is different, which is why we ensure that everyone has a unique treatment plan tailored to their needs.
+Priory has been supporting people with anger issues for many years.
+We know that everyone's situation is different, which is why we ensure that everyone has a unique therapy plan tailored to their needs.
 For further information on how Priory can help you to control your anger and set up a bespoke anger management treatment plan specific to your needs, call us today on 0800 840 3219 or enquire online.